JuanMoya/SKY130-PV-workshop/README.md

 Finally, we go back to magic, open the inverter layout with "magic -d XR inverter" and run the following commands.
 ![Docker command](/Day1_images/30.PNG)
+It is important to mention that the "ext2spice lvs" command is used for LVS, whereas using "ext2spice lvs" and  "ext2spice cthresh 0" commands incorporate the parasitics for netgen simulation.

 We copy the testbench from xschem in the mag/ folder with: cp ../xschem/inverter_tb.spice.
 Then, we compare the order of the ports of the extracted layout with the ones defined in the inverter testbench.
 Moreover, we delete the section in red in the following figure to make an inclusion of the layout extracted netlist.
 ![Docker command](/Day1_images/31.PNG)